jacobkap/crimebythenumbers/docs/hotspot-maps.md

 <img src="hotspot-maps_files/figure-html/unnamed-chunk-10-1.png" width="90%" style="display: block; margin: auto;" />

 For maps like this - with one point per event - it is hard to tell if any events happen on the same, or nearly the same, location as each point is solid green.
-We want to make the dots semi-transparent so if multiple shootings happen at the same place that dot will be shaded darker than if only one shooting happened there.
+We want to make the dots semi-transparent so if multiple suicides happen at the same place that dot will be shaded darker than if only one suicide happened there.
 To do so we use the parameter `alpha = ` which takes an input between 0 and 1 (inclusive).
 The lower the value the more transparent it is.

 ```r